 Cross-border betting in Washington, offshore sportsbooks

 The Washington State Legislature voted to legalize sports betting in 2020, but only at retail locations inside tribal casinos.
-The state’s first retail sportsbook opened at a Tulalip tribal casino alongside Interstate 5 north of Everett in April 2021, giving BC residents a cross-border single-game wagering option while they wait for the federal government to legalize single-game wagering here.
+The state’s first retail sportsbook opened at a Tulalip tribal casino alongside Interstate 5 north of Everett in April 2021, giving BC residents a cross-border single-game wagering option while they waited for the federal government to legalize single-game wagering here.

 The Washington State Gambling Commission entered into an arrangement with the Tulalip Tribes, and is looking to do the same for other tribal casinos across Washington, allowing the tribes to offer betting on major sports leagues, international events, and college athletics, except for games involving in-state schools.
 There is no plan to allow online or mobile sports betting or anything else outside of authorized tribal casinos.